oda-hub/release-notes/README.md

 * The user can specify the number of science windows to be analyzed within a time interval
 * the use can specify to access private data (upon granting of priviledges)
+* OSA11.2-beta is available for use by restricted user group

 ## User experience